PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="send-page-activities"></a> Send Page Activities

-Boolean flag to enable or disable sending of activities and metrics to PerimeterX on each page request.
-Enabling this feature will provide data that populates the PerimeterX portal with valuable information such as the amount of requests blocked and additional API usage statistics.
+A boolean flag to enable or disable sending of activities and metrics to PerimeterX on each page request.
+Enabling this feature will provide data that populates the PerimeterX portal with valuable information, such as the amount of requests blocked and additional API usage statistics.

 **Default:** false